icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
 Spreads library is optimized for performance and memory usage.
 It is several times faster than other open source projects.
 * [SciSharp STACK](https://scisharp.github.io/SciSharp/) - A rich machine learning ecosystem for .NET created by porting the most popular Python libraries to C#.
 * [Synapses](https://github.com/mrdimosthenis/Synapses) - An in-memory neural network library written in F#.
+* [m2cgen](https://github.com/BayesWitnesses/m2cgen) - A CLI tool to transpile trained classic ML models into a native .NET (C#, F# or Visual Basic) code with zero dependencies.

 ## Markdown Processors
 * [MarkdownSharp](https://code.google.com/archive/p/markdownsharp) - Open source C# implementation of Markdown processor, as featured on Stack Overflow.